pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 operation of tor involves the frequent connection of both circuits and streams, just like regular TCP streams.

+There are two types of circuits at a relay: either an origin circuit or an or circuit.
+An origin circuit is created at the relay itself, while a or circuit is a circuit that the relay acts as an onion router for.

 ## What is a "Machine"?
 A machine is a state machine that exists _per circuit_, hence a "circuit padding framework".
 A padding machine injects fake (padding) cells with different